rubyDoomsday/rubydoomsday.github.io/play.markdown

 ---

 I spend months on the road living in my trusty sprinter Heyvan.
 I am on a journey to be inspired by the world around me.
+Experience is my teacher and I love to learn.
 Let me tell you about it...
 <br />

 ## Previous Collections